CHANDANKUMARNS07/Physical_Design_2024/README.md

 ![25](https://github.com/user-attachments/assets/db5d55e6-bf71-46de-8cc1-f0e1ee8a73ec)
 ![24](https://github.com/user-attachments/assets/8f9ae3ef-a060-4625-91ee-0b454bf2c148)

-After the above steps are completed the output will be is as shown below.<br/>
+After the above steps are completed the output will be is as shown below waveform it consists of pll input and output signal and dac's output signal and also the clock in my name and reset signal.<br/>

 ![pll](https://github.com/user-attachments/assets/7f55cc9e-e20d-4bfb-b181-02b07466347e)